Its-a-bit-random/Toasty/README.md

 ## Installing

 Toasty can be installed via 2 methods at the moment.
 Via Wally (package manager) or via a `.rbxm` file.
-Follow the below instructions for your prefered method.
+Follow the below instructions for your preferred method.

 ### Wally